Silene0259/Cybersecurity-Notes-2024/Network-Addressing.md

 Network Address Translation (NAT) is a way to map multiple private addresses inside a local network to a public IP address before trasnferring the information onto the internet.

+## MAC Address

+A MAC Address is a unique 48-bit hardware number of a computer, which is embedded into a network card (known as a Network Interface Card) during the time of manufacturing.

+The MAC Address is also known as the Physical Address of a network device or the Hardware Address.

 ## IPv4 vs IPv6